Chad of Mercia: Removal

-In 666, Wilfrid returned from Neustria, "bringing many rules of Catholic observance", as Bede says.
+In c.
+666, Wilfrid returned from Neustria, "bringing many rules of Catholic observance", as Bede says.
 He found Chad already occupying the same position.
 It seems that he did not in fact challenge Chad's pre-eminence in his own area.
 Rather, he would have worked assiduously to build up his own support in sympathetic monasteries, like Gilling and Ripon.
 He did, however, assert his episcopal rank by going into Mercia and even Kent to ordain priests.
-Bede tells us that the net effect of his efforts on the Church was that the Irish monks who still lived in Northumbria either came fully into line with Catholic practices or left for home.
-Nevertheless, Bede cannot conceal that Oswiu and Chad had broken significantly with Roman practice in many ways and that the Church in Northumbria had been divided by the ordination of rival bishops.
+Bede tells us that the net effect of his efforts on the Church was that the Irish monks who still lived in Northumbria either came into line with Catholic practices or left for home.
+Nevertheless, Bede cannot conceal that Oswiu and Chad had broken with Roman practice in many ways and that the Church in Northumbria had been divided by the ordination of rival bishops.

 In 669, a new Archbishop of Canterbury, Theodore of Tarsus, sent by Pope Vitalian arrived in England.
 He immediately set off on a tour of the country, tackling abuses of which he had been forewarned.
 He instructed Chad to step down and Wilfrid to take over.
 According to Bede, Theodore was so impressed by Chad's show of humility that he confirmed his ordination as bishop, while insisting he step down from his position.
 Chad retired gracefully and returned to his post as abbot of Lastingham, leaving Wilfrid as bishop of the Northumbrians at York.